Little sleeper shark

-The little sleeper shark (Somniosus rostratus) is a small sleeper shark of the family Somniosidae found in the northeast Atlantic, western Mediterranean, and western Pacific around New Zealand, at depths between 200 and 1,000 m.
+The little sleeper shark (Somniosus rostratus) is a small sleeper shark of the family Somniosidae found in the northeast Atlantic, western Mediterranean, and western Pacific around New Zealand (though these records may be of another species), at depths between 200 and 1,000 m.
 Its length is up to 1.43 m.

 Distribution

 This species is rarely encountered.
 It has in the northeast Atlantic and western Mediterranean.
 It has also been found in Israel and Cuba.

 Habitat

-Although currently the species has been found in water at depths of 180-2200m, it is possible that it may range deeper.
+Although currently the species has been found in water at depths of 180–2200m, it is possible that it may range deeper.
 It is a bathydemersal species found above sandy mud substrate on the outer continental shelves and on the upper slopes.

 Ecology

 Reproduction and Growth

 S. rostratus reaches a maximum size of 140 cm.
 Males mature at 71 cm.
-Females mature at 80 cm and are aplacental viviparous, giving birth to 8-17 pups per litter.
+Females mature at 80 cm and are aplacental viviparous, giving birth to 8–17 pups per litter.
 Much about the reproduction of this species is still unknown.